asaaki/elixir-docker-image-packager/README.md

   Keep in mind: a `NAME` takes precedence over a `PREFIX` if both are given.

 `NAME` or `PREFIX` are pretty useful if you work with other registries than Docker's Hub.

+- `TARBALL`

+  Exposes the generated tarball of your rootfs for the release.
+You also can specify to only publish the tarball and not to create a docker image at all (if you want to do it by yourself or in a different step of your pipeline).
+  `make TARBALL=true`
+  `make TARBALL=only`

 ### Test